simul/simul.github.io/changelist.md

 Thu 30 May : Fix for buoyancy objects not sampling the surface at the correct location.
 Also contains a couple of minor fixes, and a temporary fix for DX12 not seeing the profile buffer offset and direction arrays
 Thu 30 May : Fix for OpenGL SFX compilation.
 New SfxConfig parameter: identicalIOBlocks.
 Wed 29 May : Update Unity plugin api to new structs.
-Wed 29 May : water.sfx compiles for Vulkan.
-Wed 29 May : Update ExternalTexture definition and add full ExternalTexture structs to RenderFrameStruct, more robust for different API's.

 <hr>